ucdavis/endowmentreport/docs/home.md

 This year, we are implementing a few changes to the preliminary listing process:

 ## Airtable
 Instead of using Excel spreadsheets, we will use [Airtable](https://airtable.com) to provide you the relevant data for your review.
 Airtable is a lightweight web application.
-Rather than keeping track of a spreadsheet, it will be available tIt is more intuitive and easier to use.
+Rather than keeping track of a spreadsheet, Airtable is more intuitive and easier to use.
 And we will guide you through everything you need to know.

 To learn more about Airtable, please click [here](/docs/airtable)